-While the capitalist West was suffering from economic depression, the Soviet Union was pursuing planned growth of basic manufacturing – for the sake of industry rather than public consumption.
-It was a "command economy," without unemployment and with as much wealth invested in economic growth as the government could muster.
-Soviet manufacturing was not advancing in production efficiency but it was in the volume produced.
-Labor was hard-driven, and by 1935 this volume was more than five times what it had been in 1913, and in percentage of the world's share in manufacturing the Soviet Union had surpassed France, Great Britain and Germany.
+While the capitalist West was suffering from economic depression, the Soviet Union was pursuing planned growth in basic manufacturing – for the sake of industry rather than public consumption.
+The Soviet Union had a "command economy," without unemployment and with as much invested in economic growth as the government could muster.
+Soviet manufacturing was not advancing in production efficiency, but it was advancing in volume produced.
+In percentage of the world's share in manufacturing the Soviet Union had surpassed France, Great Britain and Germany.
 The United States had a 33 percent share of the world's manufacturing.
-Russia had 13 percent, and Germany was third at 11 percent.
+The Soviet Union had 13 percent, and Germany was third at 11 percent.

 During the Depression, unemployment in capitalist nations enabled the Soviet Union to import thousands of engineers.
 And others came, running from unemployment and eager to help build socialism.
 Not receiving wages high enough to consume much of anything except subsistence food, building socialism had to be an incentive too for Soviet citizens.
 And they were told that they were sacrificing for the Revolution and for the future.

 An estimated three million peasant households had been expropriated.
-According to Soviet statistics, the number of so-called rich peasants – the Kulaks – had dropped from 5.5 million to 150,000.
+According to Soviet statistics the number of so-called rich peasants – the Kulaks – had dropped from 5.5 million to 150,000.
 The homes, barns, land and tools of rebellious peasants had been turned over to the new collective farms.
 Trainloads of peasants, including children and old people, had been transported to remote areas, some to labor camps or to colonies in Russia's far north or in Siberia.
 Arrested peasants made up new labor battalions that worked at building railways, cutting timber and building the canal between the White and Baltic seas.
-The Soviet prison system, which had been founded for re-education, was developing into slave labor camps.

-The inhumanity of force against the peasants increased tensions among the Bolsheviks, and it increased Bolshevik fears of those opposed to revolution.
-More intellectuals stood trial in 1930, and more Mensheviks were persecuted in 1931.
-That year Stalin spoke of his programs in terms of the need to protect the Revolution against its enemies.
+The inhumanity of the force employed against the peasants increased tensions among Bolshevik strategists, and it increased Bolshevik fears of opposition to their revolution.
+More intellectuals stood trial in 1930, and more Mensheviks (Social Democrats) were persecuted in 1931.
+In 1931 Stalin spoke of his programs in terms of the need to protect the Revolution against its enemies.
 "We are fifty or a hundred years behind the advanced countries," he said.
 "We must catch up in ten years, or they will crush us."

 Extending the battle to the home front, there were to be no more diverse schools of thought.
 Supervision of literature had begun, and Stalin himself intervened in the studies of philosophy and history.
 Ideological battle erupted in the Comintern.
 Lenin's approval of Communists working with reformers was reversed.
-Communist parties outside the Soviet Union pulled their membership out of reformist unions and other organizations and began organizing alone, hoping to benefit from increased visibly and by putting themselves at the forefront of the assault against capitalism.
+Communist parties outside the Soviet Union conformed to Stalin's policies and pulled their membership out of reformist unions and other organizations.
+Communist organizers began organizing alone, hoping to benefit from increased visibility and by putting themselves at the forefront of the assault against capitalism.
 Bukharin and his followers, past supporters of peasant free enterprise, were persecuted.
 And Stalin's wife committed suicide with the pistol she had been given for self-protection.

 Other well-meaning and intelligent people visited the Soviet Union, among them the American singer, actor and human rights advocate Paul Robeson.
-In an interview that he gave in Moscow to a correspondent for New York's Daily Worker, Robeson is reported as saying that wherever he turned in Moscow he had found happiness and "bounding life, the feeling of safety and abundance of freedom."
-Commenting on recent trials and executions, Robeson said that from what he had seen of the workings of the Soviet Government, "anybody who lifts his hand against it ought to be shot!" [note]
+In an interview that he gave in Moscow to a correspondent for New York's Daily Worker, Robeson said that wherever he turned in Moscow he found happiness and "bounding life, the feeling of safety and abundance of freedom."
+Commenting on recent trials and executions, Robeson said that from what he had seen of the workings of the Soviet Government, "anybody who lifts his hand against it ought to be shot!" note44